 My dissertation entitled “Like Cases Alike or Asylum Lottery?
 Inconsistency in Judicial Decision Making at the Swiss Federal Administrative Court”, advised by Marco Steenbergen (chair), Benjamin Lauderdale, David Soskice and Heiko Rauhut focuses on the behavior of asylum judges.
 It investigates both how judges’ individual immigration preferences influence their appeal decisions and which extra-legal factors moderate this influence.
 Drawing on a large dataset of all asylum appeal decisions (∼40,000) in Switzerland between 2007 and 2015 and leveraging causal inference techniques, I gather evidence of different factors that influence the asylum appeal decisions of judges.
 I argue and show that even for these expert decision makers, immigration preferences matter: a judge affiliated with a left-wing party is on average much more likely to grant an asylum appeal than a judge from a right-wing party.
 Beyond this individual-level effect, my research uncovers two further factors, one at the institutional and one at the contextual level, that moderate the impact of judges’ identity.
 First, I show that the number of judges on a panel matters; more judges are more likely to grant similar appeals than fewer judges.
 Second, my findings corroborate that the salience of asylum and refugee issues in the media influences judges’ decision making.

-My dissertation research was supported by the Swiss National Science Foundation with a Doc.CH grant and awarded the University of Zurich’s Department of Political Science’s Best Dissertation Award 2018 and the SIAF award for an outstanding PhD thesis at the University or ETH Zurich.
+My dissertation research was supported by the Swiss National Science Foundation with a Doc.CH grant.
+It was awarded the University of Zurich’s Department of Political Science’s Best Dissertation Award 2018 and the SIAF award for an outstanding PhD thesis at the University or ETH Zurich.